Daniel Gawthrop (writer): Books

 His first book, a biography of AIDS activist and educator Peter Jepson-Young titled Affirmation: The AIDS Odyssey of Dr. Peter (1994), examined its subject's life and contributions in the context of the conservative politics and mediascape of the times.

 His second book, an examination of the New Democratic government of Mike Harcourt titled Highwire Act: Power, Pragmatism and the Harcourt Legacy, was published in 1996.

 He followed up with Vanishing Halo: Saving the Boreal Forest in 1999, a book commissioned by the David Suzuki Foundation to raise awareness about the world's coniferous crown and the industrial practices that have threatened it.

 After a few years in Thailand, where he worked as a sub-editor for the English language daily newspaper The Nation, he returned to Canada and in 2005 published The Rice Queen Diaries, a personal memoir that explores the political and cultural minefields of ethnicity and desire between white Western and Far East Asian men.

-In 2013 he published The Trial of Pope Benedict: Joseph Ratzinger and the Vatican’s Assault on Reason, Compassion, and Human Dignity, a critical account of its subject's decades-long campaign to crush a liberal reform movement within the Roman Catholic Church after the Second Vatican Council.
+In 2013, he published The Trial of Pope Benedict: Joseph Ratzinger and the Vatican's Assault on Reason, Compassion, and Human Dignity, a critical account of its subject's decades-long campaign to crush a liberal reform movement within the Roman Catholic Church after the Second Vatican Council.

 That same year, he took a leave of absence from CUPE to live and work in Yangon, Myanmar, where he began writing what would become his first novel.
-Double Karma is the story of a young American photographer who travels to his father’s native land of Burma in 1988, becomes involved with a student leader in the pro-democracy uprising, then gets stuck inside the country after being mistaken for a dead soldier.
+Double Karma is the story of a young American photographer who travels to his father's native land of Burma in 1988, becomes involved with a student leader in the pro-democracy uprising, then gets stuck inside the country after being mistaken for a dead soldier.
 The novel was published in 2023.

+In 2026, he published Cutting Edge: Hockey as Queer Culture, which explores the evolution of Canada’s national sport from a bastion of straight white male machismo to a place where women, players of all ethnicities, gender identities and sexual orientations are increasingly visible and assuming their own place in the game.
+The book reveals how social change has led to more advocacy in making mainstream hockey a safer space that’s more welcoming to everyone—despite resistance from the game’s gatekeepers, including the National Hockey League, which had yet to produce an openly gay roster player.